 America, hopefully, I don’t have to remind you of the fact that we are in the midst of a very pivotal election.
-I am feeling all of the side-effects of election season, high blood pressure, the constant urge to phone-bank, arguing with loose acquaintances on Facebook, and of course- the CONSTANT urge to rewatch one of my favorite shows, Veep, starring Julia Louis-Dreyfus.
+I am feeling all of the side-effects of election season, high blood pressure, the urge to phone-bank, arguing with loose acquaintances on Facebook, and of course- the CONSTANT need to rewatch one of my favorite shows, Veep, starring Julia Louis-Dreyfus.
+It’s time to talk about the costumes of Veep!

 The sad reality is, America is yet to have a female president or vice-president.
 So when it comes down to wardrobe, the costume designers really got to add their own flair to Selina’s fashion.
 In an interview with VOGUE, Kathleen Felix-Hager told Steff Yotka that “in the world of Veep, (Selina) was the first woman vice president and she was the first woman president; there were no fashion rules we had to follow since none existed”.
 The designers used bold, bright colors, and unique-powerful silhouettes.
 It just reinforces the fact that the world would be a much better place with strong-confident women in charge.

-Check out this gallery of a few of my favorite Selina Meyer looks!
+Check out this gallery of a few of my favorite Veep costumes worn by Selina Meyer!
 Photos Courtesy of HBO

 Photos Courtesy of HBO